-We arrange payments due to you monthly along with a statement of account.
-We are a registered 'Safe Agent' all client monies held are protected by client money protection insurance. ( Now a legal requirement for all agents in 2019) All client monies are held in insured client accounts.
+We arrange payments to you along with statements of account.
+We are a registered 'Safe Agent' all client monies held are protected by client money protection insurance. ( Set to be a legal requirement for all agents in 2019) All client monies are held in insured client accounts.
 This gives peace of mind to both owners and guests.

 Please send us some pictures of your holiday cottage / short stay property by using our image uploader